-Visit your member/state page on the WIDA website to determine which training courses you need to complete and whether there is a state-recommended timeline for completing the training.
+Visit your member/state page of the WIDA website to determine what your training requirements are and whether there is a state-recommended timeline for completing training.
 Keep in mind that you might need to complete multiple training courses.
 For example, if you know students in your district or school will take both the paper and online formats of ACCESS for ELLs, you might need to complete both training courses even though there are similarities in how to coordinate testing logistics for the two formats of the test.
 The ACCESS for ELLs Checklist includes a list of the training elements that are essential to your role as a test coordinator.

-Each training course concludes with a quiz, which test administrators must pass with a score of 80% or higher to earn their certification.
-There are no restrictions on when or how many times you can take a quiz, but WIDA recommends taking the quizzes immediately after completing the training.
-When you pass the quiz, your training certificate in the WIDA Secure Portal reflects your training accomplishments!
+Each training course includes at least one quiz, which test administrators must pass with a score of 80% or higher in order to complete the course.
+There are no restrictions on when you can take the quiz, but WIDA recommends taking the quizzes immediately after reviewing the content in the training course.
+After you complete the course, you will be able to view your certificate of course completion.